JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ```
 During training, the model is trained on one small batch of images at a time.
 Here's the distribution of steering angles of five randomly chosen batches.
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/batch-distribution.png)
-Unlike the original, unprocessed distribution of steering angles as shown earlier in **Data Collection**, the distributuion of each batch resembles a normal Gaussian distribution.
-This is important as this enables the car to be robust in accepting multiple images with differnt corresponding steering angles.
+Unlike the original, unprocessed distribution of steering angles as shown earlier in **Data Collection**, the distribution of each batch resembles a normal Gaussian distribution.
+This is important as this enables the car to be robust in accepting multiple images with different corresponding steering angles.
 In other words, we want the car to drive straight in the middle of the road -- most of the time -- but we also want the car to know what to do during sharp turns, gradual turns, center-of-the-lane deviations, etc.

-## Build a Deep Nerual Network
+## Build a Deep Neural Network
 My model is constructed in the cell block `Construct Model`.
 The model follows the following structure: